samlarby/Milestone-Project-1/README.md

 # The Function Gym

-The purpose of The Function Gym website is to provide information to people who are thinking of joining The Function Gym.
+The purpose of The Function Gym website is to provide information to people who are thinking of joining a fun and exciting gym.
 This site is aimed at people who want to join a gym which has focus on fun and community but also working hard as well.
 It will provide information on different membership types and prices.
-The website also provides a form if visiters decide they have any further questions.
+The website also provides a form if visitors decide they have any further questions.

 ![Mock up image](documentation/Website-mockup.jpg)